 In the same way that a butterfly’s wing can alter weather patterns in another country, I imagine that my increasing lucidity has an impact on global sanity.
 A change in my frequency can’t help but affect the global frequency.

 If someone is able to enter a space where they can wipe out years of neurotic thinking, thus raising the frequency of the entire planet, is it even important that they used a sheepskin to do so?

-(Editor's Note: What do YOU think about using Sheepskins in the Kundalini Yoga practice?
-Yogi Bhajan said that when a yogi meditated on the sheepskin, it helped to liberate the soul of the sheep as well.
-Most of the Kundalini Yogis I know don't treat their sheepskins as rugs, but rather as sacred spaces like an altar for their practice.
-And it certainly isn't a practice exclusive to Kundalini Yoga.
-Even images of Lord Shiva, the first Yogi, have him sitting on a Tiger skin.
+What do you think about using sheepskins in the Kundalini Yoga practice?
+Yogi Bhajan said that when a yogi meditates on the sheepskin, it helps to liberate the soul of the sheep as well.
+Most of the Kundalini Yogis I know don’t treat their sheepskins as rugs, but rather as sacred spaces like an altar for their practice.
+And it certainly isn’t a practice exclusive to Kundalini Yoga.
+Even images of Lord Shiva, the first yogi, have him sitting on a tiger skin.
 Still, many modern yogis in an era of factory farming struggle with the ethical implications of using sheepskins.
-Tell us what you think!)
+Tell us what you think!

 If you’re still torn on the topic or are looking for a new ethical sacred space for your practice, consider Spirit Voyage’s merino wool meditation mat and yoga mat.
 They feel like sheepskins and are dense enough for use on wood floors, but the sheep are sheared without injury.
 Their wool is super-washed and knitted into a porous fabric, which is then stabilized with potato starch.
 The result is a mat that looks and feels like a sheepskin without harming these peaceful animals!